matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 * `latest_event`: The most recent event which relates to this event, with `rel_type` of `m.thread`.

+  The latest event should be serialised in the same form as the event itself;
+  this includes adding any bundled aggregations for the event (and applying edits).[^1]
 * `count`: An integer counting the number of `m.thread` events
 * `current_user_participated`: A flag set to `true` if the current logged in user has participated in the thread